PennLINC/xcp_d/docs/workflows.rst

 Second, XCP-D generates an HTML "report" for each subject and session.
-The report contains a Processing Summary with QC values, with the BOLD volume space, the TR, mean FD, mean RMSD, and mean and maximum RMS, the Correlation between DVARS and FD before and after processing, and the number of volumes censored.
+The report contains a Processing Summary with QC values, with the BOLD volume space, the TR, mean FD, mean RMSD, and mean and maximum RMS, the correlation between DVARS and FD before and after processing, and the number of volumes censored.
 Next, pre and post regression "carpet" plots are alongside DVARS and FD.
 An About section that notes the release version of XCP-D, a Methods section that can be copied and